Docker without Desktop on macOS

 Docker Installation

 The installation is fairly easy and straight forward.
-Start by installing Docker, its credential helper to use macOS’s Keychain to store remote registry credentials, and Colima for the container runtime.
+Start by installing Docker and its credential helper to use macOS’s Keychain to store remote registry credentials:

 colima start